KrauseFx/howisFelix.today/index.md

     <div class="graphs-entry" id="graphs-entry-swarm-cities-top">
       <h3>Most visited POIs, grouped by City</h3>
       <p class="graph-description">
-        Each time I checked into a place (e.g. Coffee, Restaurant, Airport, Gym) on <a href='https://swarmapp.com' target='_blank'>Foursquare Swarm</a> at a given city, this is tracked as a single entry.
+        Each time I did a check-in at a place (e.g. Coffee, Restaurant, Airport, Gym) on <a href='https://swarmapp.com' target='_blank'>Foursquare Swarm</a> at a given city, this is tracked as a single entry.
       </p>

       <ul>